-HIST-382 Topics in US History: Unfree labor in the US after 1865
+HIST-382 Topics in US History: see descriptions

-Fall for 2014-2015
+Fall for 2015-2016

 This number will be used for seminars devoted to specific subjects in the area of American history.
 Students may take more than one of the courses offered under this number.
 Each course will be announced in the course schedule and receive its own sub-title.